vivianeor/study_easy/README.md

 I built this app using [hive](https://pub.dev/packages/hive) to save data locally and [getx](https://pub.dev/packages/get) for state management.

 <h3>Installing the project</h3>
-You can install this app on your android phone downloading the apk file __study_easy.apk__ in this repository or cloning this repository which has the following requirements:<br/>
+You can install this app on your android phone downloading the apk file study_easy.apk in this repository or cloning this repository which has the following requirements:<br/>
 ✅ Flutter 2.2.1 (channel stable) <br/>
 ✅ Dart 2.13.1 <br/>
 ✅ JDK 8+ <br/>
 ✅ Android Studio (com plugins Flutter e Dart) <br/>
 ✅ Android SDK <br/>

+Or do it even better, [download this app from PlayStore](https://play.google.com/store/apps/details?id=tccstudyeasy.studyeasy.com.study_easy) :star_struck:

 In this case, run the following commands:
 ```